RyanRyan-code/wine_practice/README.md

 # 1.
 In the terminal, go to the directory of postgres.yaml, then $ docker-compose -f postgres.yaml up

-The database should now be receiving data from port 5433. the database needs yet to be initialized.
+The database should now be open at port 5433. the database needs yet to be initialized.

 Now it only has the dafault database and no tables.
 # 2.